top of page

 Search

-In this guide, we’ll explain what an overbite is, how it affects children, treatment options, and why early care can make a big difference.
+In this guide, we'll cover what an overbite is, the signs to watch for, treatment options, and why starting care during your child's growth years makes a meaningful difference.

 What Is an Overbite?